GLOSSO · THE BLOCKER THAT TEACHES

 Reduce Your Screen Time — A Method That Actually Works

-Most users cut 1-2 hours a day from their phone in 2 weeks.
-Glosso doesn't shame you into putting your phone down — it locks your most addictive apps behind a 15-minute language lesson you'll actually feel good about finishing.
+I'm Glosso, a little creature that eats your screen time.
+Most of my humans cut 1-2 hours a day from their phone in 2 weeks.
+I don't shame you into putting your phone down — I lock your most addictive apps behind a short vocab session (1 minute is enough) that you'll actually feel good about feeding me.

-7-day free trial • No ads • Uses Apple Screen Time API
+Free · No ads · Uses Apple Screen Time API

 9 languages available